SSWConsulting/SSW.Rules.Content/rules/book-developers-for-a-project/rule.md

 To create a Tentative Booking:

 1. Follow the same steps above to create the Appointment
-2. Instead of choosing a client account for 'Set Regarding', choose the company **ssw.pencilledin**
+2. Instead of choosing a client account for 'Set Regarding', choose the client you have created for the purpose of tentative bookings (E.g.**ssw.pencilledin**)

-**Tip:** Create a "Booked In Days" Report and make the Tentative Bookings display obviously (e.g. a grey color), so Account Managers can easily see it if they need to use that time.
+**Tip:** Create a "Booked In Days" Report and make the Tentative Bookings display obviously (E.g. a grey color), so Account Managers can easily see it if they need to use that time.

 ### Adding Internal Bookings